 Minutes of each meeting shall be prepared and distributed to the Committee.
 The Committee shall report on each of its proceedings to the Board at the next regular meeting of the Board.

-The Secretary of the Company, or his designate, will keep minutes of all Committee meetings.
+The Secretary of the Company, or his designee, will keep minutes of all Committee meetings.

-To fulfill its purpose, the committee shall have the following basic duties and such other activities the Committee deems necessary:
+To fulfill its purpose, the Committee shall have the following basic duties and such other activities as the Committee deems necessary:

-- The Committee shall review and consider with the independent auditor the matters required to be communicated to the Committee by Ethics and Independence Rule 3526 of the Public Company Accounting Oversight Board, “Communication with Audit Committees Concerning Independence” (as it may be modified or supplemented), including matters related to the conduct of the audit.
+The Committee shall review and consider with the independent auditor the matters required to be communicated to the Committee by Ethics and Independence Rule 3526 of the Public Company Accounting Oversight Board, “Communication with Audit Committees Concerning Independence” and Auditing Standard No. 16 adopted by the Public Company Accounting Oversight Board (as either may be modified or supplemented), including matters related to the conduct of the audit.

-- The Committee will review with the independent auditor 1) all critical accounting policies and practices used, including any significant changes in accounting principles, 2) all alternative treatments of financial information within generally accepted accounting principles that have been discussed with management and the ramification of such treatment, and the treatment preferred by the independent auditor, and 3) other material communications between the independent auditor and management such as the management letter and any accounting adjustments proposed.
+The Committee will review with the independent auditor (1) all critical accounting policies and practices used, including any significant changes in accounting principles, (2) all alternative treatments of financial information within generally accepted accounting principles that have been discussed with management and the ramifications of such treatment, and the treatment preferred by the independent auditor, and (3) other material communications between the independent auditor and management such as the management letter and any accounting adjustments proposed.

 The Committee shall be guided by the premise that the independent auditors are ultimately accountable, and shall report directly, to the Committee.
 The Committee is directly responsible for appointing, overseeing and evaluating, compensating and, where appropriate, replacing the independent auditor.

-- The Committee shall review annually the scope of activities, staffing, results and effectiveness of the Company’s Internal Audit function and advise management of such changes to the Internal Audit function as the Committee deems appropriate.
+The Committee shall review annually the scope of activities, staffing, results and effectiveness of the Company’s internal auditors and advise management of such changes as the Committee deems appropriate.

-- Further, the Committee shall review periodically the qualifications of the Internal Audit function and concur in the appointment, replacement, reassignment or dismissal of Alliance One’s Chief Audit Executive.
-The Committee shall review the Internal Audit function as to its independence and authority of its reporting obligations.
+Further, the Committee shall review periodically the qualifications of the internal auditors’ function and concur in the appointment, replacement, reassignment or dismissal of the internal auditors.
+The Committee shall review the internal audit function as to its independence and authority of its reporting obligations.

 Internal Control and Risk Management Matters

-- Management, general counsel, and the tax director shall periodically update the Committee regarding compliance with laws and regulations.
+Management, the Chief Compliance Officer, the general counsel, and the tax director shall periodically update the Committee regarding compliance with laws and regulations.

 To the extent that any provision or section of this Charter may be inconsistent with any article, provision or section of the Articles of Incorporation or the Bylaws of the Corporation, the Articles of Incorporation or the Bylaws, as appropriate, shall fully control.